 Tarkington’s calling was medicine, but it evidentially took him a while to discover that.
 He was born in Kentucky to Irvine and Ethel Tarkington.
 According to his obituary in The Advocate-Messenger (Danville, Kentucky), after graduating from Moreland High School in 1933, Tarkington “studied accounting at Bowling Green Business College then transferred to the University of Kentucky where he graduated with a degree in farm management in 1938.”
 Following one year at the U.S. Department of Agriculture, he joined the U.S. Army.
 After graduating from Officer Candidate School, he was commissioned as a 2nd lieutenant.

 It is unclear when he joined the unit, as his name is not on the list of officers from December 24, 1942.
-He may have joined the unit in Algeria sometime during 1943.
+He apparently have joined the unit in Algeria sometime during 1943, but does not appear on an organizational chart from the collection of Dr. Gayland L. Hagelshaw (undated, but presumably from May or June 1943).
 His obituary states he “went from Casablanca to Naples and Caserta, Italy”.
 If he was indeed in Casablanca during his time in the military, it would have been prior to his service with the 32nd Station Hospital.
 2nd Lieutenant Tarkington was listed on the December 31, 1943 roster with the position of Transportation Officer.
 His assignment was unchanged on the May 1 and December 31, 1944 rosters.
 (His obituary states he also served as Registrar at some point.)
 He was promoted to 1st lieutenant as of December 25, 1944.

 Tarkington left the U.S. Army as a captain.
 Although as a Medical Administrative Corps officer during his military service, he presumably had not been directly involved in patient care, after the war he returned to the University of Kentucky for pre-med and eventually graduated from St. Louis University School of Medicine.
 He practiced as an ob/gyn in Lexington, Kentucky.